Import CSV to Notion

 How to Import CSV Files into a Notion Database (Without Building Everything from Scratch)

-For SaaS developers, technical founders, and full-stack engineers building internal tools or user-facing platforms, data workflows are critical.
-A common scenario?
-Your app allows users to upload spreadsheets—product feedback, customer lists, project pipelines—and that data needs to flow into a Notion database.
+For SaaS developers, technical founders, and full‑stack engineers building internal tools or user‑facing platforms, data workflows are critical.
+A common scenario: your app accepts spreadsheet uploads—product feedback, customer lists, project pipelines—and that data needs to land in a Notion database.

 If you’re asking: